gardener/landscaper/docs/usage/TemplateExecutors.md

 - __readDir(path string)__: returns all files and directories in the given directory of the blueprint's filesystem.
 - __toYaml(interface{})__: converts the given object to valid yaml

+:warning: Note that OS functions are not available for security reasons.

 The template can be either defined inline as string or a file can be referenced.
 ```yaml
 - type: GoTemplate